nicholastrekker-art/Testing/replit.md

 This is a WhatsApp Bot Management application built as a full-stack web application for creating, managing, and monitoring WhatsApp bot instances.
 The system provides a comprehensive dashboard for controlling multiple bot instances, managing commands, and tracking activities in real-time.
 Each bot can be configured with automation features like auto-like, auto-react, and ChatGPT integration for intelligent responses.

-## Recent Changes (September 12, 2025)
+## Recent Changes (September 15, 2025)

-- **PRODUCTION MODE DEFAULT**: Application now runs in production mode by default when imported from Git to Replit
+- **PRODUCTION MODE ONLY**: GitHub imports to Replit now EXCLUSIVELY use production mode - no development mode option
+- **AUTOMATIC FRONTEND BUILD**: Build process automatically creates optimized static files for production deployment
+- **STATIC FILE SERVING**: Production mode serves built frontend from /dist/public with optimized performance
+- **PRODUCTION WORKFLOW**: Default workflow uses `yarn start` (production) instead of `yarn dev` (development)
+- **REPLIT DEPLOYMENT READY**: Configured for autoscale deployment with proper production settings

+## Previous Changes (September 12, 2025)

 - **DATABASE_URL ONLY RULE**: Implemented strict database configuration that ONLY works with DATABASE_URL from Replit secrets
 - **Removed Replit Built-in Database Support**: Application no longer supports PG* environment variables or local Replit database
 - **Enhanced SSL Security**: Automatic SSL requirement for all database connections with proper certificate verification